hermannhueck/scala-with-cats-code/README.md

 # Scala with Cats - Code and Exercises

-This repositiry contains the code of the chapters and of the the exercises of the book "Scala with Cats" by Noel Welsh and Dave Gurnell.
+This repository contains the code of the chapters and of the exercises of the book "Scala with Cats" by Noel Welsh and Dave Gurnell.

 https://underscore.io/books/scala-with-cats/